cs124/pa7-chatbot/README.md

 We encourage you to use numpy for this assignment. [np.dot](https://docs.scipy.org/doc/numpy/reference/generated/numpy.dot.html), [np.linalg.norm](https://docs.scipy.org/doc/numpy/reference/generated/numpy.linalg.norm.html), and [np.where](https://docs.scipy.org/doc/numpy/reference/generated/numpy.where.html) may be especially helpful.

+# LLM Mode (8 points)

-# Creative Mode (45 points)
+# Creative Mode (10 points)
 After you have implemented the movie recommendation chatbot in the starter mode, it is time to switch to creative mode!
 In creative mode your chatbot can be a better movie recommender system, but you can also take it in a different direction if you want to.
 This time the user will challenge the chatbot with unexpected input and evaluate it on different advanced capabilities.
 Refer to the [rubric](https://docs.google.com/spreadsheets/d/1v1f4moRUXAmA3zzjgaBIiq-LJTgaSBCHbWTZvDta808/edit#gid=0) to see how the chatbot will be evaluated, which will give you ideas about capabilities you can implement.
-There are 72 points worth of features to choose from, out of which 45 will be counted.
-(So if you implement 60 points worth of features, your score on this section will be capped at 45.)
+There are 16 points worth of features to choose from, out of which 10 will be counted.
+(So if you implement 16 points worth of features, your score on this section will be capped at 10.)

 In rubric.txt, you must mark all the functionality you implemented in creative mode, which you can do by replacing the "NO" with "YES" in the desired lines.
 Requirements marked as "NO" will not be graded.